milani/gpufan/README.md

 ## Caution

 Use this module at your own risk.
-The author takes no responsibility.
+The author takes no responsibility and the scripts come with no warranty.